 Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings, and even effect our dispositions.

-Knowing some home interior design rules of color theory will help you make good choices with your color schemes.
+Knowing some basic home interior design rules of color theory will help you make good choices with your color schemes.

 Pale colors reflect light, and can visually expand small spaces by giving the impression of pushing back the walls.